Commitment To Diversity

 - Attends KIC weekly meetings

-- Coordinates and facilitates at least one program per semester that address issues of cultural diversity and underrepresented cultures in the hall
+- Coordinates and facilitates at least one program per semester touching upon issues or celebrating diversity in the hall

 - Represents the needs and interests of underrepresented/underserved populations in the residence halls

-- Serves as a member of KIC’s Diversity Committee
+- Serves as a member of KIC’s Advocacy Committee

-In support of the Kent State University and Department of Residence Services missions, residence hall staff seek to foster an environment of civic engagement among the students living in the residence halls.
-To support this effort, Residence Services has partnered with the Office of Community Service, Learning and Volunteerism since 2008 to pair each residence hall with a local non-profit community agency to provide students with community service opportunities and an understanding of the purpose/need for the agency.
+In support of the Kent State University and University Housing missions, residence hall staff seek to foster an environment of civic engagement among the students living in the residence halls.
+To support this effort, University Housing has partnered with Community Engaged Learning since 2008 to pair each residence hall with a local non-profit community agency to provide students with community service opportunities and an understanding of the purpose/need for the agency.
 These relationships have yielded over 10,000 hours of service by residence hall students and have brought recognition to the individual residence halls!
-Through these experiences students living the KSU residence halls are reminded throughout the semester of the importance of service and giving back to the community where they currently live!
+Through these experiences students living in the KSU residence halls are reminded throughout the semester of the importance of service and giving back to the community where they currently live!

 We encourage our residence hall students to contact their hall staff to learn more about the community partnership in the hall where they live.